Joel Silver: Life and career

 Silver directed "Split Personality", (1992), an episode of the HBO horror anthology Tales from the Crypt.
-He currently runs two production companies, Silver Pictures, and Dark Castle Entertainment, co-owned by Robert Zemeckis.
+He has run two production companies, Silver Pictures, and Dark Castle Entertainment, co-owned by Robert Zemeckis.

 Silver is also known for his eccentric temper, inspiring characters based on him in movies such as Grand Canyon, True Romance and I'll Do Anything.
 The character of Les Grossman (played by Tom Cruise) in the movie Tropic Thunder, is a parody of Silver.
+Actor Rick Moranis parodied Silver on SCTV in the skit The Larry Siegel Talk Show.

-He also voiced "the police chief" in the 2001 film Osmosis Jones as an uncredited role.
+He also voiced "the police chief" in the 2001 film Osmosis Jones in an uncredited role.

 On June 24, 2019, Silver Pictures CEO Hal Sadoff announced that Silver had resigned from the company.
 Two days later, The Hollywood Reporter cited unnamed sources claiming that Joel Silver's overspending, dearth of recent box-office hits, and an animosity between Silver and financier Daryl Katz led to Silver's departure.
 No official reason has yet been given by the Katz Group, Silver Pictures, or Joel Silver himself.

+On November 30, 2023, Silver was fired as a producer of Play Dirty by Amazon Studios.

 Frank Lloyd Wright houses and automobiles

 Silver is well known as an aficionado of architect Frank Lloyd Wright.
 In 1984, he bought the Wright-designed Storer House in Hollywood and made considerable investments to restore it to its original condition.
 The Storer House's squarish relief ornament then became the company logo of Silver Pictures.
 Silver sold it in 2002 for $2.9 million.
 In 1986, he purchased the long-neglected C. Leigh Stevens Auldbrass Plantation in Yemassee, South Carolina, and has been restoring it since then.
 Both restorations have been managed and supervised by the architect Eric Lloyd Wright (grandson of Frank Lloyd Wright).

 Silver has also owned and restored two Lincoln Continental automobiles previously owned by Wright, one a 1940 convertible and the other a 1941 coupe.
-After the 1940 car was damaged, Wright had a body shop rebuild the car based on his own custom redesign.
+After the 1940 car was damaged, Wright had a body shop rebuild the car based on his custom redesign.
 For a time both cars were displayed in the Storer House.

 Carmel Musgrove incident

 On August 19, 2015, Silver's 28-year-old assistant Carmel Musgrove drowned in a lagoon while working on vacation with Silver and his family in Bora Bora.
 Later, in August 2017, Musgrove's family sued Silver and his assistant Martin Herold, arguing the latter had provided her with cocaine, which, along with alcohol consumption and exhaustion from work, they alleged had contributed to her death.
 Silver was exonerated in February 2021 by a Los Angeles judge.